suborbital/docs/website/docs/e2-core/e2-core-api/logging.md

 # Structured logging

-Your Runnable code can log to Atmo's structured output using the logging methods.
+Your SE2 module code can log to E2 Core's structured output using the logging methods.

 <Tabs groupId="reactr-language">